AconexOfficial/ComfyUI_GOAT_Nodes/README.md

 (README still under construction!
 Not yet on ComfyUI Manager, but will be soon)

 Welcome to the **ComfyUI GOAT Nodes**!
 These custom nodes both cover things, which had to be done through the use of multiple nodes or simply things, that were not performant enough and had other problems.
-These nodes currently are categorized into Image manipulation, Math utilities, and Postprocessing effects.
+These nodes currently are categorized into Image manipulation, Math utilities, and Postprocessing effects and Input.

 ## Table of Contents
 - [Node Overview](#node-overview)